dovetail-genomics/chicago/chicagoTools/README.md

   baited/captured restriction fragments (should be a subset of the fragments listed in rmapfile), their numeric IDs (should match those listed in rmapfile for the corresponding fragments) and their annotations (such as, for example, the names of baited promoters).
 The numeric IDs are referred to as "baitID" in Chicago.

-These files are ASCII files containing the following information:
+The files it generates are ASCII files containing the following information:

 - NPerBin file (.npb): <baitID> <Total no. valid restriction fragments in distance bin 1> ... <Total no. valid restriction fragments in distance bin N>,
 where the bins map within the "proximal" distance range from each bait (0; maxLBrownEst] and bin size is defined by the binsize parameter.